-It's a four day extravaganza of Queenstown's unique culture and community with street parties, fireworks, international and local acts, comedy, family fun, and plenty of Mountain Mayhem.
+It's an extravaganza of Queenstown's unique culture and community with street parties, fireworks, international and local acts, comedy, family fun, and plenty of Mountain Mayhem.

 Town will be a-buzz with people celebrating the arrival of winter in true Queenstown style.

 Icons don't just happen overnight; the Queenstown Winter Festival celebrated its fortieth anniversary in 2014!